iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Spectral Momentum Idea Part III.md

 ### **Convergence rate directly by spectral radius**

 To better represent the elements of a matrix or vector and the iteration indices on these quantities, we adopt the following notations:

+#### **Notations**
 1. $\tilde y^{(t)}_i$ to denote the $i$ th element of the vector $\tilde y^{(t)}$ denoting the iterates generated by the algorithm at the $t$ th iteration.
 2. Use $M^{(t)}$ to represent the iteration matrix at the $t$ th iteration.
+3. Use $\Lambda$ to be a diagonal matrix with non-negative entries, ordered in increasing order of magnitude having $\mathbf 0 \preceq \Lambda \preceq I$.
+This matrix is from the cannonical representation of all convex quadratic function fom the discussions in the first section.

 Block iteration matrix $M_t$ expressed by: